BrainDynamicsUSYD/Distributed_and_dynamical_communication/model/spiking_circuit/PLV_TE_RRR/README.md

 - `run.pbs` is a PBS script for running simulations and analysis for multiple networks simultaneously on cluster.
 Note that `combineDataforRRR.py` and `RRR.m` still need to be run separately after running `run.pbs` to complete the RRR analysis.

+- `spontaneous` contains the scripts for doing the same analyses as described above, but for the spontaneous activity.